 This natural release ensures that your sweet potatoes get fully tender and relaxed providing a super delicious eating experience!

 I can’t find canned sweet potatoes, only canned yams.
 Are they the same thing?

 In the U.S., sweet potatoes and yams are similar in so many ways, they are widely confused with each other and most main-stream grocery stores don’t carry true yams, anyway.
 Yams and sweet potatoes are interchangeable in most recipes, and canned yams are most likely sweet potatoes.

 Is there a different jam I can substitute for the orange marmalade?

 Sometimes I substitute apricot or peach jam for the orange marmalade, then add a bit of orange zest – this is delicious!

 Can I make this dish ahead and bake it later?

-You could sure make this dish in the morning and bake it that afternoon or evening, but I don’t think the sweet potato balls would hold up much longer than that without falling apart.
+You could sure make this dish in the morning and bake it that afternoon or evening, but I don’t think the sweet potato balls would hold up much longer than that without falling apart before baking them.

 When I made this sweet potato casserole, I thought it was way too sweet.
 Did I do something wrong?